 They're all pretty memorable for me but I think the first one was extremely memorable for me cause there was like a glitch in the matrix, paradigm shift, moment of clarity.

-The first one was special, it was at that moment we realised we'd touched a lot of different kinds of people and the realisation that the grind and hard work pays off to some levels, you know, fighting the good fight.
+The first one was special, it was at that moment we realized we'd touched a lot of different kinds of people and the realization that the grind and hard work pays off to some levels, you know, fighting the good fight.